 Top marks to Marion Cotillard, who channelled 60s style with this magnificent beehive at the premiere of the Blood Ties in Cannes.
 The actress looks smoking hot with this hairdo, and we particularly love Marion’s right parting that frames her face beautifully.
 To achieve this look, use anti-frizz and pin your hair up tightly to prevent flyaways.
 Once done styling, pair it with minimal makeup and nude lipstick.

-At the 85th Annual Academy Awards, singer Adele wore her hair in a half beehive – a perfect hairstyle with a hint of glamour.
+At the 85th Annual Academy Awards, singer Adele wore her hair in a half beehive – a perfect hairstyle with a hint of glamor.
 We love how retro her look is, with volume at the back and long, face-framing bangs on either side.
-She further matched her back-combed up-do with ultra-long lashes, porcelain smooth skin and a nude, matte lip.
+She further matched her back-combed up-do with ultra-long lashes, porcelain smooth skin, and a nude, matte lip.
+The 60s ‘it-girl’ Sharon Tate was also known to rock this puffed-up beehive half-bun.

 If you’ve always been a fan of the Audrey Hepburn beehive with side bangs, but don’t have the time or a good hair care product to pull it off, here’s your solution: Gizzi Erskine’s vintage beehive, which she rocks at pre-BAFTA party.
-The actress paired her sleek up-do with a black dress, gorgeous statement jewellery, and sleeker, minimal make-up, including a coral lip – just like Audrey’s!
+The actress paired her sleek up-do with a black dress, gorgeous statement jewelry, and sleeker, minimal make-up, including a coral lip – just like Audrey’s.
+A similar bouffant hairstyle was owned by the 60s first lady Jackie Kennedy.

 WOW, indeed!
 Cheryl Cole looks smokin’ hot with this romantic and chic Hollywood-style updo.
 The pretty singer paired her messy, bumped up bun with a black Mullet dress, a dreamy smokey eye, and nude lips at Foxcatcher Premiere in Cannes.
 Give your vintage bun some extra texture by twisting sections of hair into a bun behind your head.

-Totally picture perfect: Katie Cassidy’s two-toned blonde high twisted bun and a gorgeous, wide smile would be recognisable anywhere.
+Totally picture perfect: Katie Cassidy’s two-toned blonde high twisted bun and gorgeous, wide smile would be recognizable anywhere.
 The bun adds so much playfulness while the tangled twists remind us of the era gone by.
 And the result?
 A timeless style for every occasion.

 Don’t be afraid to twist your hair just like this model at the Mercedes-Benz Fashion Week.
 Separate hair into two sections and twist them around each other at the back of your head and pin into place.
 End result: a glamorous retro French twist.